jpettere/InstagramApp/README.md

 The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!
+- [x] List anything else that you can get done to improve the app functionality!
+- [x] Customized UI

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):

-1.
-2.
+1. Displaying other users when others log on.
+2. Discuss modal vs push segues.

 ## Video Walkthrough